jorgechato/talks/2017/adidas-understanding-test-automation-CI-CD-pipelines/001-agenda.md

 - The Jenkins Structure
 - The Pipeline
 - The Toolkit
-- The Standard Library
+- The Library's Standards
 - The Community
-- The Runtime
+- The Adventure Time
 - The Hackathon

 Note: